eemilkorkka/x-clone/README.md

 - The ability to edit your profile and change your username.
 - Authentication with Auth.js.
 Supported authentication methods are credentials and Google Account.

-Features such as being able to pin tweets, darkmode/lightmode toggle and seeing the list of people who follow you haven't been implemented yet, but are planned 🚧
+Features such as being able to pin tweets and darkmode/lightmode toggle haven't been implemented yet, but are planned 🚧

 ## Installation locally 💻